 NOTE: This method i.e. Instantiate was used in the 1.4.x and older versions of the chaincode lifecycle.
-For the current procedure used to start a chaincode on a channel with the new Fabric chaincode lifecycle introduced as part of the Fabric v2.0 Alpha, see Chaincode-definition_.
+For the current procedure used to start a chaincode on a channel with the new Fabric chaincode lifecycle introduced as part of Fabric v2.0, see Chaincode-definition_.

 Used to call chaincode functions.
 A client application invokes chaincode by sending a transaction proposal to a peer.
 The peer will execute the chaincode and return an endorsed proposal response to the client application.
 The client application will gather enough proposal responses to satisfy an endorsement policy, and will then submit the transaction results for ordering, validation, and commit.
 The client application may choose not to submit the transaction results.
 For example if the invoke only queried the ledger, the client application typically would not submit the read-only transaction, unless there is desire to log the read on the ledger for audit purpose.
 The invoke includes a channel identifier, the chaincode function to invoke, and an array of arguments.

 In a leader based consensus protocol, like Raft, the leader is responsible for ingesting new log entries, replicating them to follower ordering nodes, and managing when an entry is considered committed.
 This is not a special type of orderer.
 It is only a role that an orderer may have at certain times, and then not others, as circumstances determine.

 Each Organization can own multiple peers on each channel that they subscribe to.
 One or more of these peers should serve as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the organization.
 The ordering service delivers blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same organization.